 The flavour of lemon can be described as being aromatic of rose, lavender and pine with a slight note of herbaceous.
 The compound which is important for producing lemon flavour is citral.

 But Assam Lemon, widely known as Nemu Tenga in Assamese, are cultivars of lemon, namely ‘Gol Nemu’ and ‘Kaji Nemu‘, which are found and cultivated in the Indian state of Assam.
 These lemons are an important part of Assamese cuisine.
 The botanical name of Assam Lemon is Citrus limon.

-Located in North-East corner of India, popularly known as North East India, is reported to be the centre of origin of many Citrus species and Assam is the home to many exotic citrus fruits.
-One of the most common and popular citrus fruit found in this state is the Gol Nemu or Kaji nemu.
+Located in the North-East corner of India, popularly known as North East India, is reported to be the centre of origin of many Citrus species and Assam is the home to many exotic citrus fruits.
+One of the most common and popular citrus fruit found in this state is the Gol Nemu or Kaji Nemu.
 It is popularised as Assam lemon.

 Gol Nemu is similar to the other lemons found in India.
 It is round and large.
 It is sweeter than other lemons and Kaji Nemu.
 When the lemon ripes, its colour changes to yellow and it becomes sweeter.

 Kaji Nemu is other variety of this lemon and is elongated and oblong.
 This lemon has more juice than Gol Nemu.
 It is popular in Assam and is associated with Assamese cuisine.
 It is as large as Gol Nemu and also turns yellow during ripening.